BUTCH Voices Commitment to Accessibility & Awareness

-Due to the nature and size of the 2017 National BUTCH Voices Conference as well as the logistic requirements for appropriate and qualified volunteer staff to be on-site working at the Conference; we kindly ask that those needing specific accommodations must be received by BUTCH Voices no later than Monday, August 1, 2017.
+Due to the nature and size of the National BUTCH Voices Conference as well as the logistic requirements for appropriate and qualified volunteers and paid staff to be available at the Conference; we kindly ask that those needing specific accommodations must be received by BUTCH Voices no later than August 1, 2021.

 BUTCH Voices is firmly committed to providing a full conference experience and inclusive environment to all its attendees.
 We pledge to be equally welcoming, inviting and user-friendly.
-While many steps and strategies to ensure safeness and inclusivity have been built into the programming and physical design of the 2017 National BUTCH Voices Conference; the organization recognizes that there are attendees who may require specific accommodations to be arranged to secure their full and equal participation.
+While many steps and strategies to ensure safeness and inclusivity have been built into the programming and physical design of our in person National BUTCH Voices Conference spaces; the organization recognizes that there are attendees who may require specific accommodations to be arranged to secure their full and equal participation.
 Currently, BUTCH Voices is committed to offering the following during the conference:

 - Financial Assistance/Scholarships (aid to Military/Veterans, Seniors & Students, People of Color (POC) & Those Living below Federal Poverty Guidelines)

-- Scent-Aware Policy (at BUTCH Voices Conference & All Associated Events)
+- Scent-Aware Policy (at BUTCH Voices Conference & All Associated in person events)

 - Sign Language Interpretation Available (at BUTCH Voices Conference & All Associated Events, when requested)

-- Smoke-Free Policy (at BUTCH Voices Conference & All Associated Events)
+- Smoke-Free Policy (at BUTCH Voices Conference & All Associated in person events)

 - Transgender Inclusion (Promotion of Pronoun Usage)